Jucedous/RL-Project/README.md

 ### inference file: test.py
 to evaluate the performance of the model, just download model from huggingface, change the tokenizer+model path and then run this file.

+### reinforcement learning train file: rlvr.py
+to use rl training, just download model from huggingface, change the path of the model and then run the file.